- Health and Safety Policy Statement

 • The risks from fragile surfaces must be properly controlled

-• Any equipment to be used for working at height must be suitable and properly inspected and maintained
+• Any equipment to be used for working at height must be suitably and properly inspected and maintained

 • Weather conditions must be taken into account and all work is stopped if weather conditions endanger health or safety.